 Patterns of Assessments

-Modules in the BA (Hons) Applied Theology are assessed in line with general academic wisdom which seeks that progressive development for the student should occur between successive levels within the overall programme.
-The weighting of assessed components within modules places greater emphasis on critical analysis and evaluation of practice as informed by increasing theoretical understanding as the student progresses from level 4 to level 6.
+Modules in the BA (Hons) Applied Theology and Masters programmes are assessed in line with general academic wisdom which seeks that progressive development for the student should occur between successive levels within the overall programme.
+The weighting of assessed components within modules places greater emphasis on critical analysis and evaluation of practice as informed by increasing theoretical understanding as the undergraduate student progresses from level 4 to level 6.
 Components of assessment in individual modules generally follow the pattern of requiring students to interrogate theoretical concepts against practice, either existing or proposed, together with a credible implementation strategy for the latter.
 The emphasis is continually on the requirement for the student to demonstrate the applied nature of any principles enunciated.